fakerbaby/Flora/README.md

-# Flare
+# Flora
-Flare is an open source EDA tool that help the designer to design a feasible chip.
+Flora is an open source EDA tool that help the designer to design a feasible chip.
 This tool can learn the fundamental features from LEF/DEF files, and shows great capacity to achieve a more effcient and accurate layout during physical design period.

 ## At present